GordonHind96/DistributedPy/SimpleDistributedFileSystem/README.md

 ### Lock Server
 Stores the information about locks.
 Lock information is info on the file that is locked, the port it is locked on and when it was locked.
 Locks can be unlocked if a valid lock id is given.
 Locks can be validated with lock id and file id or with file id and port number.

+### Client
+3 methods that don't do much in the way of error handling or convenience

+#### Issues and Imporvements
+When editing files, automatically include what is already in the file, as opposed to having the user type out from fresh each time